PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * done - Get the "Get PCM Info" page working.
 * done - Implement flash read
 * done - Implement flash write
-* Implement data logging
+* done - Implement data logging
+* Enable 4x for reading and writing
+* Implelement the "wait 10 seconds" dialog box for reading and writing
+* Implement data log profile editing
 * Use Windows Management API to get device driver names for serial ports
-* Enable 4x for reading and writing
 * Add "verify flash" button on "other" page
 * Implement "Change VIN"
 * Implement "message of the day" (so we can alert people to new versions)